A Partially Derivative-Free Proximal Method for Composite Multiobjective Optimization in the H\"older Setting: Applications and Numerical Results

 The numerical experiments, which will be presented in Subsection~\ref{sub_sec_numerical}, were conducted using the Julia programming language (version 1.11.3) on a machine equipped with an AMD Ryzen 5 processor and 32 GB of RAM.
-Julia was chosen for its high-performance capabilities in scientific computing, combining the ease of use of interpreted languages with the computational efficiency of compiled ones.
-This modern programming language provides excellent support for mathematical operations and optimization algorithms, together with a rich ecosystem of packages specifically developed for numerical computing.
-The experiments were executed in a local environment, and the source codes used in this study are publicly available at \url{https://github.com/Souza-DR/AAS2025-PDFreeMO}.
+We used standard packages for nonlinear and linear optimization.
+The source code is available at \url{https://github.com/Souza-DR/AAS2025-PDFreeMO}.

-\subsection{Application to robust multiobjective optimization}
+\subsection{Application to Robust Multiobjective Optimization}

 Let $f_j: \mathbb{R}^n \to \mathbb{R}$ be differentiable for all $j \in \mathcal{J}$.
 The multiobjective optimization problem with uncertainty is defined as follows:

 where, for each $j \in \mathcal{J}$, $z \in \mathcal{Z}_j$ is a deterministic uncertain parameter, $\mathcal{Z}_j$ is an uncertainty set that can be estimated, and $\hat{h}_j : \mathbb{R}^n\times\mathbb{R}^n \to \mathbb{R} \cup \{+\infty\}$ is convex with respect to the first argument.
 The robust version of problem \eqref{uncertain} is given by: